leanprover/lean4/doc/do.md

   if let some n ← input
   then return Except.ok n.succ
   else return Except.error "argument was `none`"

--- Note: the `pure` in these two examples is optional.

 -- Except.ok 2
 #eval tryIncrement (pure <| some 1)